Johanna Hedva

+Johanna Hedva (born 1984) is a Korean-American writer, artist, and musician.
+Their work spans literature, performance, music, and visual art, and frequently addresses disability, illness, grief, mysticism, and Ancient Greek myth.
+Hedva is the author of How to Tell When We Will Die (2024), Your Love Is Not Good (2023), Minerva the Miscarriage of the Brain (2020), and On Hell (2018).
+Their 2016 essay "Sick Woman Theory" has been widely translated.

 Early life and education

 Hedva was born in 1984 in Santa Barbara, California.
 At age 22, Hedva began studying astrophysics at a city college before transferring two years later to UCLA to study design.
 After graduating with a Bachelor of Arts degree in design from UCLA in 2010, Hedva earned a Master of Fine Arts at the California Institute of the Arts in 2013, and a Master of Arts in Aesthetics and Politics at the California Institute of the Arts in 2014.